aliciasillers/PacBio-Methylation-Data-Project-Documentation/PacBio-Primrose-in-Ubuntu.md

 #additional optional arguments detailed in official documentation
 ```

-The resulting .bed files will have 9 columns of information detailing the likelihood that a cytosine is methylated at each location.
+The resulting .bed files will have 9 columns of information detailing the likelihood that a CpG site is methylated at each location.
 Specifically, each column has the following information:
 1. reference name
 2. start coordinate
 3. end coordinate